-As of audit report date, the application of the renewal of SC6B is in progress.
+As of audit report date, the Cadlao DPPSC is currently in its final stage of review and evaluation.

-In 2023 and 2022, the Group performed impairment test for the deferred exploration costs since the service contract has already expired last February 28, 2024, and is currently being applied for a Development and Production Service Contract.
+In 2024 and 2023, the Group performed impairment test for the deferred exploration costs since the service contract has already expired last February 28, 2024, and is currently being applied for a Development and Production Service Contract.

-The recoverable amount of the deferred oil exploration cost as at December 31, 2023 and 2022 has been determined to be higher than its carrying value, based on a value-in-use calculation using cash flow projections approved by senior management covering a six-year period.
-The pre-tax discount rate applied to cash flow projections is 11.10% and 14.49% in 2023 and 2022, respectively.
+The recoverable amount of the deferred oil exploration cost as at December 31, 2024 and 2023 has been determined to be higher than its carrying value, based on a value-in-use calculation using cash flow projections approved by senior management covering a seven-year period.
+The pre-tax discount rate applied to cash flow projections is 10.90% and 11.10% in 2024 and 2023, respectively.
 As a result of this analysis, management has not recognized any impairment for the deferred exploration costs.

 The calculation of value-in-use for the deferred exploration costs is most sensitive to the forecasted oil prices which are estimated with reference to external market forecasts of Brent crude prices; volume of resources and reserves which are based on resources and reserves report prepared by the operations team; capital expenditure, production and operating costs which are based on the consortium operator's historical experience, approved work programs and budgets, and latest life of well models; and discount rate which were estimated based on the industry weighted average cost of capital (WACC), which includes the cost of equity and debt after considering the gearing ratio.
-The pre-tax discount rate applied to cashflow projections are 11.10% on December 31, 2023, and 14.75% on December 31, 2022.
+The pre-tax discount rate applied to cashflow projections are 10.90% and 11.10% on December 31, 2024, and 2023 respectively.

-As at December 31, 2023 and 2022, the carrying value of deferred exploration costs on SC6B amounted to \$0.66 million.
+As at December 31, 2024 and 2023, the carrying value of deferred exploration costs on SC6B amounted to \$0.66 million.